 Introduction

 1. The purpose of this document is to explain the underlying principles that have been applied in developing the Model Regulations since their inception in the 1950s.
-The current document is valid for use with the 21st revised edition of the Model Regulations.
+The current document was last updated based on the 21st revised edition of the Model Regulations, but much of its content applies to other revisions.
 The Guidelines are intended to be a dynamic set of principles to be reviewed and amended as necessary as each future revised edition of the Model Regulations is adopted.

-2. These guiding principles may be used by regulators and others who intend to submit proposals for revisions to the Model Regulations as an aide-memoire to the approach taken during the development of some provisions.
+2. These guiding principles may be used by regulators and other stakeholders who intend to submit proposals for revisions to the Model Regulations as an aide-memoire to the approach taken during the development of some provisions.
 It does not preclude new approaches or deviations, but it is expected that these must be explained and properly justified.

 3. It is hoped that this document may also be useful for those intending to apply the Model Regulations in legislation or those who need to explain the purpose of the regulations or train others in their use to understand the rationale behind their drafting.